canonical/subiquity/DESIGN.md

 enum, so the client gets notified via long-polling `meta.status.GET()` of progress.
 In addition, `ApplicationState.ERROR` indicates something has gone wrong.

+Originally subiquity was just the server installer and so the set of models that have to be configured for each step was just static.
+But subiquity can also install desktop systems and maybe one day Ubuntu core, and different information is needed to fully configure each different variant.
+This information is handled by the `subiquity.models.subiquity.SubiquityModel.set_source_variant` method and surrounding code.

 ### Error handling